bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 triple-backquotes.
 Following are the signatures IDs for these blocks.

-- plst
+- PLST
-- cove
+- COVE
-- cave
+- CAVE
-- lave
+- LAVE
-- samp
+- SAMP
-- sand
+- SAND
-- step
+- STEP
-- body
+- BODY

-[ The plst block. ]
+[ The PLST block. ]
 The 'plst' un-fenced block is recognized by the presence of a hyphen-minus, a plus-sign, or a asterisk in the first line.
 This block is designed to model a list of multiple items which might include nested lists.